When it comes to PCOS, we have a long way to go.

 In particular, expanding conversations to include non-binary and trans folk, raising money for more research and attention on this topic, and promoting accurate, accessible educational resources are all critical junctures that need to be addressed as we move forward.
 Artist and songwriter, ROZES, is particularly passionate about issues of ongoing care, inclusivity, and healthcare access, and after years of misdiagnoses, plans to be a voice of positive change and hope within the PCOS community.
 We sat down with ROZES to discuss her journey with PCOS and what advice has best helped her up to this point.

-Great to meet you, ROZES!
+Great to meat you, ROZES!
 Tell us a bit about yourself.

 Hi!
 My name is ROZES, and I’m an artist and songwriter.